-Sex Total Job Total Sex % of Sex Expected External Group Job Group Job Group Sex based on Binomial Sex Job Group Recruitment Area Employees Employees Employees Availability Availability Exact SD SF Females Exec/Admin Student population 23 16 69.6% 58.1% 13 0.91 1.11 -3 Males Evon/Admin Local Recruitment 23 7 30.4% 41.3% 0 0.20 -1.06 2
+Sex Total Job Total Sex % of Sex Expected External Group Job Group Job Group Sex based on Binomial Sex Job Group Recruitment Area Employees Employees Employees Availability Availability Exact SD SF Females Exec/Admin Student population 23 14 60.9% 58.1% 13 0.68 0.27 -1 Males Exec/Admin Local Recruitment 23 21 91.3% 41.3% 9 1.00 4.87 -12

 An analysis of employees identified as Executive or Administration, shows similar findings to the "All Employee" analysis.
-This includes a larger margin when reviewing employees that have self-identified as White/Caucasian.
+This includes a larger margin when reviewing employees that have self-identified as White.
 The expected projection for this group is 21.55%; however, based on the analysis, Porterville College's utilization is 60.9%.
-Additionally, Hispanic or Latino employment falls below the identified availability by another significant margin, of 21.7% with availability at 69%.
-Black/African American(13%), Asian or Other Pacific Islander (0%), and American Indian or Alaskan Native (0%) are within reasonable range availability.
-The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic or Latino applicants for Porterville College in addition to all monitored groups.
+Additionally, Hispanic employment falls below the identified availability by another significant margin, of 21.7% with availability at 69%.
+The District is prioritizing its recruitment efforts by identifying candidates to increase the number of qualified Hispanic applicants for Porterville College.